nabilahintaka/Web-Scraping-2/README.md

 # ETL Web Scraping
-Welcome to my Portfolio!
 This project focuses on building a data pipeline to scrape data from a retail-related website, clean and process the data, and load it into a PostgreSQL database for storage and future analysis.

 ---